turbopape/milestones/README.md

 The output of Milestones is a schedule, that is, if it's possible, the tasks map, with a :begin field, telling us when to begin each task.

+´´´Clojure
 { 1 { :task-name "A description about this task" :resource-id 2
 		:duration 5 :priority 1 **:begin 0**}

 	  2 {:task-name "A description about this task" :resource-id 1 :duration 4 :priority 1 :predecessors [1] **:begin 5**}}
+´´´

 ## Usage